MIRI LRS Slitless Target Acquisition

-Target Acquisition for LRS slit mode observations can use all filters, read mode, and observation settings described in MIRI Target Acquisition.
+Target acquisition for LRS slit mode observations can use all filters, read mode, and observation settings described in the MIRI Target Acquisition article.
 The TA exposure is always carried out in a single integration.
-We recommend a SNR of > 20 for successful TA.
+A SNR > 20 is recommended for successful TA.

 Users should always use the JWST Exposure Time Calculator (ETC) to help choose the best TA filter and exposure settings for their science.

 LRS slitless subarray and region of interest (ROI)